Decoding the Dragon's Script: A thorough look to the Chinese Writing System and its Comparison with the English Alphabet

 Q: Are there different writing systems for different Chinese dialects?

 A: While there are different spoken dialects of Chinese (such as Mandarin, Cantonese, and others), the written system (simplified and traditional characters) remains largely consistent across these dialects.
-However, pronunciation of the same character will vary significantly across dialects.
+Still, pronunciation of the same character will vary significantly across dialects.

 Q: Is learning to write Chinese characters more difficult than learning the English alphabet?